 Donatone recommends practicing mindfulness as a way to combat FOMO symptoms, whether that’s closing your eyes and taking deep breaths, or keeping healthy boundaries between you and your phone.

-In the end, it’s important to remember that social media provides a slightly skewed view of reality that’s only curated to look perfect.
+In the end, it’s important to remember that social media provides a skewed view of reality that’s only curated to look perfect.
 If you’re trying to avoid the fear altogether, try practicing mindfulness when peering into others’ lives on social media.
 I’ve found that as long as I keep focus on my current self, I don’t get lost in the endless stream of concerts I’m not seeing, meals I’m not eating, or life events I’m not having.
 And just for good measure, I try to use the fear of FOMO itself to nudge myself into experiencing more things that future me might be bummed he missed out on.